AstridSuhartono/bootcamp-final/README.md

 * adding additional comment on a post
 * deleting a post

+### How to Use the current development of the application

+* Click the link to the heroku deployment
+* Choose Signup navigation bar to create a new account by providing name, email, and password
+* Choose Signin navigation bar to log in into the app. **Important Note :** After sign in, please refresh the page.
+The navigation bar is not fully finished yet.
+* Choose Create Post navigation bar and insert all the necessary inputs before submitting the post.
+* The post should be shown automatically or by clicking the InstaNote logo at top left side.

 ### Deployment Link

-Github link for the repository: https://github.com/AstridSuhartono/bootcamp-final Heroku deployment link: https://astridinstanote.herokuapp.com/
+Github link for the repository: https://github.com/AstridSuhartono/bootcamp-final

+Heroku deployment link: https://astridinstanote.herokuapp.com/

 ### Author